Most leads never become customers because purchase decisions are complex, not linear.

 A first-time customer is often skeptical of the promises online programs make.
 Questions about price, quality of service, and expected outcomes can deter them from taking action.
 Offering transparency into the process and what the course entails can ease some of those concerns.

-Laylee Emadi, an educator for creatives, sent the following email sharing what leads can expect from her courses, with detailed information about each unit as well as a video with answers to FAQs.
+Laylee Emadi, an educator for creatives, beautifully achieves this by sharing what leads can expect from her courses, with detailed information about each unit as well as a video with answers to FAQs.

 Why this email works:

-Social proof helps build trust and can lead to increased sales—rating and reviews are the most important factor in purchase decisions, according to the Power of Reviews survey.
+Social proof builds trust and can lead to an increase in sales—ratings and reviews are the most important factors in purchasing decisions, according to the Power of Reviews survey.
 You can also turn to user-generated content to influence purchases.

 Poor Little It Girl, a personal style and shopping blog by Cathy Peshek, uses reviews to demonstrate the value of product recommendations.